ddanieltan/introduction_to_datascience_sg/chapters/0_about/about_this_book.md

 Clicking on the link will open a new tab in your browser that after a short startup time, give you access to a cloud-hosted instance of jupyterlab.
 From there, you can access and run the code directly from your browser.
-This is nice, fuss-free way of running the code without installing additional software in your computer (suitable for large workshops), but the drawback is that you won't be able to save a local copy of the code.
+This is nice, fuss-free way of running the code without installing additional software in your computer making this option a useful way of conducting a workshop for a larger group of students.
+But the drawback is that you won't be able to save a local copy of the code.